sswam/allemande/doc/guide.md

 |  | `Alt+F` | Fullscreen | Toggle full-screen mode for the messages section. |
 |  | `Alt+G` | Grab | Toggle grab events.
 When enabled, keyboard presses will not trigger Ally Chat UI actions, useful for embedded games. |

+## Other Tricks

+- Click code to copy it, can paste into the input or elsewhere.
+- Poke an image gen prompt several times to create multiple images.